sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Introduction
 The scope of this document is to provide the requirements and a high-level design proposal for Sonic dockers management using Kubernetes.

-The existing mode, which we term as '**Legacy mode**' has all container images burned in the image and the systemd manages the features.
+The existing mode, which we term as '**Local mode**' has all container images burned in the image and the systemd manages the features.
 Under the hood, the systemctl service calls feature specific scripts for start/stop/wait.
 These scripts ensure all complex dependency rules are met and use `docker start/stop/wait` to manage the containers.

 With this proposal, we extend container images to kubernetes-support, where the image could be downloaded from external repositaries.
 The external Kubernetes masters could be used to deploy container image updates at a massive scale, through manifests.
 This new mode, we term as "**kubernetes mode**"

 # Requirements
 The following are the high level requirements to meet.
 1. Kubernetes mode is optional.
-    * Switch could run completely in legacy mode, if desired.
+    * Switch could run completely in local mode, if desired.
     * The SONiC image could be built with no Kubernetes packages, to save on image size cost.
     * Current set of commands continue to work as before.

-2. A feature could be managed using local container image (*legacy mode*) or kubernetes-provided image (*kubernetes-mode*).
+2. A feature could be managed using local container image (*Local mode*) or kubernetes-provided image (*kubernetes-mode*).
-    * A feature could be configured for legacy or kubernetes mode, with legacy being default
+    * A feature could be configured for local or kubernetes mode, with legacy being default
     * A feature could be switched between two modes.
     * A feature could default to local image, when/where kubernetes image is not available and configured for kubernetes-mode.

-3. A feature's rules for start/stop stays the same, in either mode (legacy/kubernetes)
+3. A feature's rules for start/stop stays the same, in either mode (local/kubernetes)
     * A set of rules are currently executed through systemd config, and bash scripts.
     * These rules will stay the same, for both modes
-    * As these rules stay the same, this new feature will transparently support warm/fast/cold reboots.
+    * As these rules stay the same, this new mode will transparently support warm/fast/cold reboots.

 4. A feature could be configured as kubernetes-mode only.
     * The switch image will not have this container image as embedded (in other words no local copy).
     * The switch image must have systemctl service file and any associated bash scripts for this feature.
+      - This is required to set the inter-dependency and other rules to meet to start/stop this feature, which includes support to warm/fast/cold reboots.
     * The service/scripts must ensure all dependencies across other features are met.
     * The feature is still controlled by switch as start/stop/enable/disable